Last Updated: May 7, 2021

-If you’ve wondered how much data the average person uses per month, you can start by looking at how much data is created every day in 2020 by the average person.
-This currently stands at 2.5 quintillion bytes per person, per day.
+If you’re wondering how much data the average person uses per month, you can start by looking at how much data people created every day in 2020 on average.
+That figure stood at 2.5 quintillion bytes per day.

-There are 18 zeroes in a quintillion.
+There are 18 zeros in a quintillion.
 Just FYI.

 3. 463 exabytes of data will be generated each day by humans as of 2025.